Kristina Westacott (Torquay). Covid 19: Open

 Kris Westacott's Childminding

 Aims to provide all day fun, security and stimulation for children of all ages.
 Regularly attends toddler groups, music groups, gymnastics, messy play groups and much more.
-Regular trips to the Zoo, Living Coasts, nature walks, beach and more.
+Regular trips to the Zoo, nature walks, beach and more.
 Takes children swimming and is a qualified swimming instructor.
 Plenty of craft activities and cooking.
 Childminding since 1998.

 Qualifications and Training: BTEC Nursery Nursing, Paediatric First Aid, Advanced Child Protection, Makaton, Language Development Level 1 & 2, Forest Fun, EYFS in Practice, Schematic Learning.

 Who to contact

 - Immediate vacancies